Math Humor

 * * *

-The highest moments in the life of a mathematician are the first few moments after one has proved the result, but before one finds the mistake.
+The highest moments in the life of a mathematician are the first few moments after he proves his result, but before he finds a mistake.

 * * *